-where $P_S,P_T$ are the power spectra of the scalar and tensor modes.
-The running and the running of running of the spectral indexes are given by the following expressions in terms of the slow-roll parameters \cite{Cortes:2006ap,Cortes:2007ak,grandajimenez}
+where $P_S$ and $P_T$ are the power spectra of the scalar and tensor modes.
+The running and the running of the running of the spectral indices are given by the following expressions in terms of the slow-roll parameters \cite{Cortes:2006ap,Cortes:2007ak,grandajimenez}